Starlink Visibility

 Viewing Tips

 Visible Starlink passes usually happen around twilight.
 Look in the stated direction a few minutes before the start time and keep scanning upward.
-Higher elevation passes are easier to spot, and windows with several satellites can look like a loose moving line rather than a single bright point.
+Higher elevation passes are easier to spot.
+A newer launch may show as one chain-leading object here, with the rest of the train following nearby.

 Upcoming Viewing Windows